Velhocripts/discord-chat-command/README.md

 # discord-chat-command
 When you write /discord to fivem chat then your discord link appear.
-You need to change the link from client lua
+You need to change the link from client lua in the msg part